OT-CONTAINER-KIT/logging-operator/README.md

 ### Logging Operator Setup

 The setup can be done by using helm.
-The mongodb-operator can easily get installed using helm commands.
+The logging-operator can easily get installed using helm commands.

 ```shell
 # Add the helm chart